haru2503/wakatime-log/README.md

 1. Aggregates all weekly summaries for the month
 2. Generates `MM_Month.json` with monthly data
-3. Creates `MM_Month_summary.md` with monthly breakdown
+3. Creates `MM_Month_summary.md` with monthly breakdown and visualizations

 ### Monthly Summary Contents

-- Total coding time for the month
+* Total coding time for the month
-- Weekly and daily averages
+* Weekly and daily averages
-- Total time by categories, languages, projects, editors, machines, OS
+* Total time by categories, languages, projects, editors, machines, OS
-- Weekly breakdown for each week of the month
+* Weekly breakdown for each week of the month
+* **Embedded Charts**: Bar chart for weekly coding time, pie charts for distributions

 ## Folder Creation Rules

-- **Month folders**: Created on the first day of each month
+* **Month folders**: Created on the first day of each month
-- **Week folders**: Created on the first Monday of each month
+* **Week folders**: Created on the first Monday of each month
-- **Cross-month weeks**: If a week spans two months, data goes to the week folder in the starting month
+* **Cross-month weeks**: If a week spans two months, data goes to the week folder in the starting month

 ## Data Structure